Monday, 12 March 2012

 At the smoke shop I bought several tins of my favourite tobacco mixtures and also picked up a copy of the most recent issue of a railway magazine.
 Afterward I wandered over to the pizza restaurant with the Italian sounding name for an evening of pizza and beer while reading about trains and railroading.
 As I sat in the booth waiting for my order to come, I realized the route I had followed and the order of the shops visited was exactly the same as my previous night out in downtown.
 Had I just lived out the first movement of Schubert's ninth?
 Maybe, but the only difference was that the Chinese waitress was no longer working at the pizza restaurant.

-Well into the evening I headed home, if that three-room closet in Kitsilano could ever be considered home.
-The dwelling was a reasonably clean quiet and comfortable place to live, but it was not home.
+Well into the evening I headed home, if that three-room basement closet in Kitsilano could ever be considered home.
+The dwelling was a reasonably clean, quiet and comfortable place to live, but it wasn't home.
 My longing was for a place that I could genuinely call home and even feel that it was home.
 For me though, home would only be that dwelling where I could live out the remainder of my life with that one special person.
 A nice thought and a happy dream, but as far as I was concerned, an impossible dream.

 The sun had long disappeared beyond the horizon but the western sky was not yet completely dark.
-The evening air was rather cool and would have been conducive for a brisk walk back but my feet were continuing to bother me after last week's escapades in the Rockies.
-Instead, I settled for a ride on the bus and debated about whether or not to limp over to Kitsilano Beach to enjoy a pipe or two of one of the tobacco mixtures I had bought earlier.
+The evening air was rather cool and would've been conducive for a brisk walk back, but my feet were still bothering me after last week's escapades in the Rockies.
+Instead, I settled for a ride on the bus and debated about whether or not to limp over to Kitsilano Beach to enjoy a pipe or two of one of the tobacco mixtures I'd bought.

-Upon arriving and before settling in for the evening, I wearily trudged up the stairs to the foyer to check for mail.
-When I found a small envelope with that familiar handwriting I had been anxiously waiting for, my heart jumped with excitement.
+Upon arriving and before settling in for the evening, I trudged up the stairs to the foyer to check for mail.
+When I found a small envelope with that familiar handwriting I'd been anxiously waiting for, my heart jumped with excitement.
 At last, a letter from Phi Bang.
-I tore the envelope open, desperately wanting to read what she would tell me.
+I tore the envelope open, desperately wanting to read what she'd tell me.

 "Is the new government in Vietnam going to allow us to continue writing?"
-I silently wondered.
+I wondered in suspense.

 I unfolded the single small sheet of paper and several crisp new banknotes fell out.
 Phi Bang had written part of her letter on the now worthless South Vietnamese money.